motus/motus.github.io/_posts/2019-10-23-pytorch-annotated-part-2.md

 # pytorch-annotated: MNIST Example Part 2

-In the secont part of my
+In the second part of my
 [PyTorch MNIST example](https://github.com/pytorch/examples/tree/master/mnist) annotation I cover the forward propagation and `torch.nn` components used in the example.